JowoScript/JowoScript/README.md

 	<br>
 	JL Larinda Raya Barat No 10, Larangan, Kota Tangerang Banten, Indonesia
 	<br><br>
-	Do not invest in the Indonesian government or company Indonesia until you have purchased products from the company PT Jowoscript.
+	Do not invest in the Indonesian government or company Indonesia until you have license products from the company PT Jowoscript.
 Tehnology Indonesia
 	<br><br>
 	Introduction
 </strong>